compatible/nuxeo-cloud-controller/README.md

 Install
 -------

+You need Python and pip (maybe easy_install too).

 Simply running "python setup.py install" should be enough, if you have installed all the dependencies (run "sudo pip install -r deps.txt" first).

 You can also use "make env" to create a virtualenv, then activate it with "source env/bin/activate".

+To test, you need to create a nuxeocloud directory in your home directory with a certain structure.
+You can use "sh setup.sh" for this.

+You would a wildcard DNS for the system to work.
+Since that's not practical, you can add to your /etc/hosts file something like:

+127.0.0.1            nuxeo1 nuxeo2 nuxeo3 nuxeo4 nuxeo5

+(Assuming you will never test more than 5 instances).

+Postgresql needs to be started.

+You also need to be sudoer (on Linux).
+(Of course this will be relaxed in the future).

 Using
 -----